 The number of stroke patients is said to be about 6.6 million in the US.
-According to the "Survey on Patients in 2014" by the Japanese Ministry of Health, Labour and Welfare (announced in December 2015), the estimated number of patients of cerebrovascular disease (stroke) in Japan in 2014 was 1.179 million, which accounts for about 1% of the population.
+According to the "Survey on Patients in 2014" by the Japanese Ministry of Health, Labour and Welfare (announced in December 2015), the estimated number of patients of cerebrovascular disease (stroke) in Japan in 2014 was 1.179 million, which is slightly smaller than the number (1.235 million) obtained in the previous survey (2011), but this accounts for about 1% of the population.

 ② Patent Strategies to Create Competitive AdvantagesSanBio's basic patent strategy is to acquire all of the necessary intellectual property for developing regenerative cell medicines, with the goal of maximizing income from the development and sale of products.
 SanBio has obtained all of the basic patents for its initial regenerative cell medicines, SB623, SB618, and SB308.